 - Personnel costs are cut.

-- Function for claimants are streamlined and decisions are made more rapidly.
+- Function for claimants is streamlined and decisions are made more rapidly.

 - Regulatory compliance verification reports are generated automatically, which saves around 17+ hours per day and delivers over $300,000 in savings.